DISNEYLAND PARIS COMMITS TO ENERGY SAVINGS

 Reducing our environmental footprint is a priority at Disneyland Paris, both in guest-facing areas and behind-the-scenes.
-Today – and more than ever – reducing our energy consumption is essential at the resort.

 1.

-incremental measures aiming to reduce our energy consumption
+incremental measures aiming to reduce our consumption

-Theme Park lighting is switched off during closing hours (except for maintenance, cleaning and construction areas).
+Theme Park lighting is switched off during closing hours (except for maintenance, cleaning and construction areas)

 (**) all indoor attractions, theaters, restaurants, bars, shops, Hotels lobbies and corridors, backstage buildings.